 This praxis-based workshop is designed as an introduction to psychomotor learning activities at nursery schools, daycare centers, preschools, and kindergartens.
 It offers inspiration and solutions for discovering how the human body develops over time, and demonstrates creative ways in which psychomotor education can be integrated into teaching units on movement, with a special focus on relaxation, interaction with natural materials, and outdoor psychomotor skills.

 Through intensive activities involving the senses, workshop participants learn to appreciate and broaden their own systems of perception.
 A range of game concepts – including sensorimotor play, exploration, symbol games, role-playing, pretending and rules-based games – are also presented to illustrate how different psychomotor education can be at different ages.

 The principal aim of this workshop is to provide an environment that enables children to engage in self-development through stimulating play.

-– Pedagogical Skills Targeted to Developers of Digital Products for Children
+– Psychomotor Practice Targeted to Developers of Digital Products for Young Children